ANIMAL'S NAME: Simba

 Simba adopted us around 8 years of age in January 2012, during a snow storm in Denmark.
 We have no idea what was in her system prior to us and the damage this may have caused.
 I know she was being fed as a stray, Whiskers, a complete garbage food, full of sugar and chemicals, loads of toxins.
 She was overweight and really rough looking.

-It is so interesting as this was the same time frame witnessed converting a young autistic 4-year old girl onto real food from processed garbage, in the documentary, “The Magic Pill”.
-After five days of not eating, offered real food but declined to eat, she began eating “the good stuff”.
-The parents literally could not stop her.
+It is so interesting as this was the same time frame I witnessed the conversion of a young autistic 4-year old girl from processed garbage food onto real life-force food, in the documentary, “The Magic Pill”.
+After five days of not eating, she was offered real food but declined to eat, she began eating “the good stuff”.
+What was amazing was the parents literally could not stop her eating.
 The body was so nutrient deprived.
-And this was a kid that would not eat.
-The transformation in her whole being in 6 weeks was phenomena, her body, her mind, and her spirit.
-As was Simba’s.
+And this was a kid who would not eat much less sit still.
+The transformation in her whole being in 6 weeks was phenomenal, her body, her mind, and her spirit completely shifted into a beautiful, calm state.
+As did Simba’s.

 Once the body gets the good stuff into it, the body starts cleaning and reshaping.
 It needs a good five days to allow the senses, the nose, the tongue and pallet to detox and finally recognize what real food is I believe.
 It is very cool to watch the transition.
 It is a shame I did not document her shifts.